To content

 What if,

-• ... a close relative experiences limitations in his/her abilities with increasing age and is dependent on your support?
+• … a close relative experiences increasing age‑related limitations and becomes dependent on your support?

 • … you are unprepared for a care situation?

-• ... you have a child who is dependent on your care support in everyday life?
+• … you have a child who depends on your support in everyday life?

-Relatives are particularly challenged in this situation.
-If the care situation allows, seek an open and honest discussion with the person concerned and find a solution together that meets everyone's wishes and expectations.
-There are many support services that you can fall back on.
+Relatives face particular challenges in such situations.
+If the care situation allows, try to have an open and honest conversation with the person concerned and work together to find a solution that respects everyone’s wishes and expectations.
+A wide range of support services is available.

 What should be done now?